|

 equally odd that as the fireworks finished and the audience dispersed that

-the past.
-For a church school, the bar at their quiz nights is second to
+past.
+For a church school, the bar at their quiz nights is second to none.

-none.
-When my time comes I may well turn left-footer myself.
+When my time comes I may well turn left-footer

-for a smashing bit of tea, and to star in a home made video “Dave annoys
+bit of tea, and to star in a home made video “Dave

 got a sexy new phone of her own.
 The hit counting software tells me that in